ertugrulgaripardic/spring-boot-getmapping-and-postmapping/README.md

-# Spring Boot GET and POST Mapping Demo
+# Spring Boot GET and POST Mapping

 ## Overview
 This project demonstrates the use of `@GetMapping` and `@PostMapping` annotations in a Spring Boot application.
 It includes simple implementations for handling HTTP GET and POST requests to showcase how data can be retrieved and submitted to a server using these methods.